plp13/qman/README.md

 # mandb
 ```

-*I have enabled mouse support by adding `enable=true` to the `[mouse]` section
+> :question: I have enabled mouse support by adding `enable=true` to the
-of my configuration file, but now I'm unable to copy text to the clipboard using
+> `[mouse]` section of my configuration file, but now I'm unable to copy text to
-the mouse, and/or my mouse behaves erratically*
+> the clipboard using the mouse, and/or my mouse behaves erratically

 Mouse support is experimental, and depends on features that are not fully
 implemented by all terminals.
 See Qman's manual page for more information.

-*Trying to open an HTTP or e-mail link causes the program to terminate (or does
+> :question: Trying to open an HTTP or e-mail link causes the program to
-nothing)*
+> terminate (or does nothing)

 By default, Qman uses `xdg-open` to open such links.
 On desktop Linux systems,
 this is sufficient to open them using the default browser / email client.
 On